-HTML is popular.
 The Crazy Programmer states that HTML is one of the most straightforward, easy to learn languages.
-And HTML makes up the backend of every page on the World Wide Web.
+What’s more, it makes up the backend of every page on the World Wide Web.
 This is because HTML is a universal language when it comes to web browsers.
-Every web browser can read HTML, which means you can use HTML to help format websites when using extensions from other languages, such as Java.
+Every web browser can read HTML, which means you can use it to help format websites when using extensions from other languages, such as Java.

 As you learn HTML, you’ll come across a closely related language: HTM.
 These two languages are both still useful, but HTML is more commonly used on today’s most common operating systems.
-HTML is also more capable than HTM.
-But it is still good to learn about the differences between the two and understand why you may, on some occasions, need to switch back to HTM.
+It is also more capable than HTM.
+It’s still helpful to learn about the differences between the two and understand why you may, on some occasions, need to switch back to HTM.

 The history of HTML is considerably short for such a long-standing program.
 Tim Burners-Lee started HTML (Hypertext Markup Language) in 1993.
-HTML is designed around the concept of easy to understand organization.
-The goal of HTML is to allow users to build websites quickly, without compromising functionality.
+The language is designed around the concept of easy to understand organization.
+The goal of this programming language is to allow users to build websites quickly, without compromising functionality.
 In fact, today’s version of HTML, HTML 5, even has a Java plugin that allows users to have an interactive interface at the front end of their website.

 All this together makes HTML an ideal first language to learn, especially if your goal is to become a web developer, as it’s the basis for every website and integrates with most modalities included in today’s more interactive web pages.

 How Does HTM Fit In?